-Our plan is to persuade decision-makers of the merits of these arguments by reference to clear evidence.
+Our plan is to persuade decision-makers of the merits of our arguments by reference to clear evidence.

-Some people ask why we focus our time opposing options B and C (in Allbrook, Bishopstoke and Fair Oak) and advancing options D and E (Allington Lane) rather than fighting the housing numbers imposed upon us by Eastleigh Borough Council (for it is EBC that sets these numbers, with guidance from PUSH).
+Some people ask why we focus our time opposing options B and C (in Allbrook, Bishopstoke and Fair Oak) and encouraging more sustainable options rather than fighting the housing numbers imposed upon us by Eastleigh Borough Council (for it is EBC that sets these numbers, with guidance from PUSH).

 First of all, everybody should know that, whilst we recognise we need more housing, we resolutely oppose the level of EBC’s housing numbers.
 That said, we also recognise that, as volunteers, our time is in short supply so we have decided to support the excellent work being carried out by Campaign to Protect Rural England (CPRE) who are challenging these numbers on everyone’s behalf.
 CPRE is a highly respected organisation and has the resources to do this far more effectively than we ever could, at EBC, PUSH and government levels.

 As part of this work, CPRE is campaigning to ensure EBC makes the best use of PDL (previously developed land), otherwise known as brownfield land, including all aspects of regeneration and even housing estate densification/redevelopment if appropriate and suitable.
 On this matter, CPRE does not believe that EBC is being nearly ambitious enough in its targeting of redundant land.
 Take, for example, EBC’s decision last year to grant the site of the former civic centre approval for a new car show room, two fast food outlets and some offices but no housing at all!
 If anyone wishes to support CPRE’s work in this regard, please contact Caroline Dibden, chairman of CPRE South Hampshire at [email protected].